-Your blood pressure is considered normal if it is 120/80, or somewhere close to that ratio.
+Your blood pressure is considered normal if it is 120/80 or close to that ratio.
 If it goes higher than that, you might have high blood pressure.

-Without regular monitoring, high blood pressure frequently goes undetected, and many patients are without symptoms.
+High blood pressure frequently goes undetected without regular monitoring, and many patients are without symptoms.
 However, chest pains, dizziness, shortness of breath, and headache can signal hypertension in advanced stages.
 Therefore, periodic checks from a healthcare provider are essential – these visits can prevent a mild condition from becoming an emergent situation.

-Chronic hypertension – Chronic hypertension is defined as hypertension before pregnancy, whether or not the woman was on medication.
-Chronic hypertension is also suspected in women who have high blood pressure before the 20th week of pregnancy, although the diagnosis can only be confirmed once the pregnancy is over.
+Chronic hypertension is defined as hypertension before pregnancy, whether or not the woman was on medication.
+Chronic hypertension is also suspected in women with high blood pressure before the 20th week of pregnancy, although the diagnosis can only be confirmed once the pregnancy is over.

 There are four major types of hypertension (high blood pressure) during pregnancy:

 Women with any form of hypertension in pregnancy are at higher risk for developing preeclampsia and at greater risk for the following problems: